LL-Pengfei/CS1010-AY1819S1-Personal/docs/15-array.md

 long marks[] = {1, 3, 2, 8, 5,}
 ```

-This makes is easy to add or remove items from the array, without having to remember to keep the array size consistent.
+This makes it easy to add or remove items from the array, without having to remember to keep the array size consistent.

 ### Determining the Number of Elements in the Array

 C provides a `sizeof` operator, which returns the number of bytes allocated to a type.
 We can use `sizeof long` for instance, to determine the number of bytes allocated to `long` on a platform.
 We can also use `sizeof` on a variable instead of the type.
-This becomes useful to determine, programmtically, the size of an array (esp if the array size is skipped in the array declaration).
+This becomes useful to determine, programmatically, the size of an array (esp if the array size is skipped in the array declaration).
 We can calculate the number of elements in `marks` with

 ```C
 long num_of_elem = sizeof marks/sizeof marks[0];